Wellington Koo (politician, born 1958)

-Koo Li-hsiung (顧立雄 (Gù Lìxióng); born 31 October 1958), also known by his English name Wellington Koo, is a Taiwanese lawyer and politician.
+Koo Li-hsiung (顧立雄 (Gù Lìxióng); born 31 October 1958), also known by his English name Wellington Koo, is a Taiwanese politician and lawyer who has served as Minister of National Defense since 2024.

 During his legal career, Koo represented several politicians.
 His own political career began with a term on the National Assembly, followed by an unsuccessful campaign for the Taipei mayoralty in 2013.
 In 2016, he was elected a legislator at large representing the Democratic Progressive Party.
 Koo left the Legislative Yuan to lead the Ill-gotten Party Assets Settlement Committee.
 In 2017, he became chairman of the Financial Supervisory Commission.
 Koo was appointed secretary-general of the National Security Council in 2020.
-Koo served in the role until 2024, when he was appointed minister of National Defense.
+Koo served in the role until 2024, when he was appointed Minister of National Defense.

 Early life and education

-Koo was born in Taipei in 1958 to waishengren parents originally from Shanghai.
-He graduated from National Taiwan University with a Bachelor of Laws (LL.B.) degree, then studied law in the United States at New York University, where he earned a Master of Laws (LL.M.) in enterprise law and a Juris Doctor (J.D.) from the New York University School of Law.
+Koo was born in Taipei in 1958 to a waishengren family.
+His parents were Chinese refugees from Shanghai who were affiliated with the Kuomintang and migrated to Taiwan during the Great Retreat.

+After high school, Koo graduated from National Taiwan University with a Bachelor of Laws (LL.B.) degree, then studied law in the United States at New York University, where he earned a Master of Laws (LL.M.) in enterprise law and a Juris Doctor (J.D.) from the New York University School of Law.
 He passed the Taiwanese bar exam in 1983 and began teaching law at Chinese Culture University in 1993, a job he held until 2003.